Orlando Probate Attorney | Yergey & Yergey, P.A.

 Local Practice

-Yergey & Yergey, P.A. has practiced law in Orlando continuously since 1928.
+Yergey & Yergey, P.A.'s Orlando probate attorneys have practiced from this city continuously since 1928.
 We are not an Orlando-area firm — we are an Orlando firm.
 Our office is at 910 N. Fern Creek Avenue, in the Hourglass District, approximately three miles from the Orange County Courthouse — Probate Division at 425 N. Orange Avenue.

 We represent Orlando families across every neighborhood the city includes — downtown, College Park, Baldwin Park, Audubon Park, Lake Nona, MetroWest, SoDo, Thornton Park, Conway, the Milk District, and the broader Hourglass and Lake Como areas — in probate administration, estate planning, guardianship proceedings, trust administration, and probate and trust litigation.